AREESHA3022/Mental-Health-in-Tech-2016-2020-Analysis-Research/Workplace Mental Health Trends (2017–2020) Observations.md

 - **Slight Increase in Open MH Identification**: While still low, there is a slight upward trend in the "Openly Identity as MH Person" category, indicating a gradual shift in attitudes toward mental health, though barriers persist.
 - **Fluctuations in Mental Health Disclosure**: The "Admit MH Issue" category fluctuates but remains low, showing that willingness to disclose mental health issues is influenced by factors such as interview context and employer openness.

-### Overall Conclusion:
-There is a significant disparity between physical and mental health disclosures during interviews, with physical health being more openly discussed.
-While mental health disclosures show slight improvements, stigma and concerns about discrimination continue to inhibit open identification.

 #### Trends in Comfort Level for Discussing Mental Health Issues Over the Years with friends and faily
 <img src="Average_Comfort_in_Discussing_Mental_Health_Issues_with_Friends_Family_Over_the_Years.png" alt="Comfort in Discussing Mental Health Issues Over the Years" width="600"/>